NAVY MANUALS AND DOCUMENTS ONLINE

 Periscope Motion-Picture Camera 16mm., Mark 2, Mod.
 0, 1943, Shows the 16mm film camera and periscope mount carried by US Submarines during WW II. periscope-motion-picture-camera-mk2.pdf (5.7 MB).

 Optical Equipment, Periscopes, Mark XV, XVI, XVII, XVIII and XIX description, O.P.
 495, 1924.
 Describes early submarine periscopes. periscope-mk-16-19.pdf (2.4 MB).

-Target Bearing Transmitter, Mark 9, 1945.
-Describes the waterproof binoculars used for target designation on US WW II submarines. tbt.pdf (10.1 MB).
+Target Bearing Transmitter, Mark 9, O.P.
+1148, 1945.
+Describes the transmitters for the waterproof binoculars used for target designation on US WW II submarines. tbt.pdf (10.1 MB).

 Submarine Sanctuaries Bombing And Attack Restrictions, 1943 shows how submarines and allied aircraft were supposed to be deconflicted.
 Unfortunately we also know that there were numerous friendly fire incidents during WW II.

 14" Sebastian Lathe, Collection of information on the lathe installed in US submarines during WW II. sub-lathe.pdf (13.8 MB).